hodefoting/gedl/README.md

 ### Development plans

+The UI is written using microraptor gui, which means that things that can be done with simple HTML+CSS or drawn using cairo when programming can be made interactive in the local coordiantes drawn with for callbacks.

 Elements acting on top of the single-track timeline, possibly covering all the timeline or just some clips.
 For filtering/replacing/overlaying video/audio.
 This working similar to annotations/comments, that float with clips as